 What could choosing sustainable packaging say about your business?
 Incorporating eco-friendly packaging could say that your company is informed and relatable.
 It also provides you with an opportunity to show off your creativity by developing fun and practical packaging solutions.
 According to the ASI, promo bags generate 3,300 impressions in their lifetime.
 Promo bags are kept for an average of 11 months, with the low cost-per-impression of 2/10 of a cent.
 Make sure your sustainable packaging is memorable, creating a connection to your product and your customer.

 Customer satisfaction isn’t the only reason for businesses to be seriously exploring sustainable packaging solutions.
 More and more jurisdictions across the United States have instituted bans and fees on various types of plastics, including plastic bags, plastic carryout containers, single-use plastic straws, and polystyrene.
 While California passed the first statewide ban in 2014, eight states including, New York, Oregon, Hawaii, and Vermont, as well as hundreds of cities have banned single use plastics in recent years.

 New technologies and processes are making sustainable packaging more accessible and cost-effective than ever before.
 Keep up with consumer demands and help your bottom line at the same time.
-Safeguard understands the importance of selecting the right packaging to showcase your brand, and we have the retail packaging solutions you need.
-Your local advisor can help you make a good first impression with your packaging, give us a call to get started.
+Safeguard understands the importance of selecting the right packaging to showcase your brand.
+Your local advisor can help you make a good first impression, give us a call to get started.